 1. Main points

-- Several ecosystem services are not being measured in this article, such as flood mitigation and tourism, so the monetary accounts should be interpreted as a partial or minimum value of Scottish natural capital.
+Scotland’s natural capital accounts have been produced by the Office for National Statistics who also produce UK natural capital accounts.
+Several ecosystem services are not being measured in this article, such as flood mitigation and wider recreation values found in tourism as opposed to the day visits we do capture, so the monetary accounts should be interpreted as a partial or minimum value of Scottish natural capital.

 Annual monetary flows

-- Living near publicly accessible green and blue spaces added on average £2,393 to property prices in Scottish urban areas.
+- Living near publicly accessible green and blue spaces added on average £2,438 to property prices in Scottish urban areas during 2016.

 Annual physical flows

-- During 2017, over 1 billion hours were spent on visits for outdoor recreation in Scotland.
+- During 2018, over 1 billion hours were spent on Scottish outdoor recreation (including travel time) over an estimated 534 million visits.

 There is a problem